Your brand new red dot sight just arrived.

 Astigmatism causes blurry vision.

 Astigmatism isn’t only a problem for those who have poor sight.
-It also effects those who have perfect 20/20 eye vision.
+It also affects those who have perfect 20/20 eye vision.

 What can you do about it?